 Van Den Eynde stated that there were irregularities in the way this case was brought to court, and that the judge then used it to allow the Civil Guard to carry out an exhaustive investigation:

-"A monitoring operation: escorts, searches, the entire regional government, the emails of the entire government.
+"A monitoring operation: escorts, searches, the entire Catalan government, the emails of the entire Catalan government.
 Without having ascertained the facts and without having given information on the accusations or charges that were being brought.

 I was there and I saw the judge say: "You will know what I am charging you with in due time."
 He said so.
 This is on a CD.
 And he told a man who was carrying a pallet with envelopes that he would charge him with rebellion.
 The man almost died."

 Van Den Eynde denounced that many actors have joined the criminalisation of the pro-independence movement.
 He specifically criticised the bus hired by the Ciutadans party that travelled around Spain with a picture of Oriol Junqueras, asking for him not to be pardoned and assuming that he would be condemned, and which he described as "the Wild West in the midst of the 21st century".

 Melero requests the joinder of the indictment of Trapero

 In his speech, Xavier Melero, the defence counsel of Joaquim Forn and Meritxell Borràs, requested the joinder of the indictment of Major Josep Lluís Trapero on the same facts being investigated by the National Court in this case.